OpenCageData/address-formatting/README.md

     clean up code (see the entry for `DE` as an example).
   * If not you need to define a new generic rule set
       * possibly you will need to define new state/region mappings in `conf/state_codes.yaml`
+3. to test you will now need to process the .yaml test via a processer (see above) and ensure the input leads to the desired output.

 If in doubt, please get in touch